 - left glute max had gotten a little better but still wasn’t great

 - external obliques weren’t where they needed to be, which meant that I didn’t have optimal control over my pelvis and trunk and was leaving pounds on my lifts

 - lower traps were weak, especially the left side, which meant that my scapulae were not as stable as they could have been (implications for all of the big lifts)

-- I had a slight shift and rotation with squats and pulls, which was definitely part of the issues listed above.
+- I had a slight shift and rotation with squats and pulls, which was part of the issues listed above.

-Little clip from Bill Hartman’s Presentation in Muscle Imbalances Revealed – Lower Body Edition:
+Bill Hartman’s Presentation in Muscle Imbalances Revealed – Lower Body Edition:

 That is the end of part 1.
 I got part 2 coming up very soon.
 Big thanks to Nick.
-We all have an in jury story.
+We all have an in-jury story.

 About the Author

 Nick Rosencutter, CSCS, NSCA-CPT, LMT – Nick is a Certified Strength and Conditioning Specialist and Certified Personal Trainer through the National Strength and Conditioning Association and is also a Nationally Certified and Licensed Massage Therapist.
-He received his Bachelor’s degree in Exercise and Sports Science with a Fitness emphasis and Strength and Conditioning Concentration from the University of Wisconsin La Crosse, and received his diploma in Massage Therapy from Lakeside School of Massage Therapy in Milwaukee.
-He has worked with all varieties of clients ranging from fat loss to various levels of athletes and is also a competitive powerlifter.
+He received his Bachelor’s degree in Exercise and Sports Science with a Fitness emphasis and Strength and Conditioning Concentration from the University of Wisconsin La Crosse.
+He received his diploma in Massage Therapy from Lakeside School of Massage Therapy in Milwaukee.
+Nick has worked with all varieties of clients ranging from fat loss to various levels of athletes and is also a competitive powerlifter.
 He currently trains clients at Southridge Athletic Club in Milwaukee and offers corrective exercise and movement training at Miller Sports and Wellness Chiropractic in West Allis.
 You can learn more at his website www.rosencutterultrafitness.com

 Rick Kaselj, MS